codidact/core/CONTRIBUTING.md

 ## What needs doing?
  - **Bugs** are reported here on GitHub.
 Have a look at the open issues tagged `type: bug` to find something that needs fixing.
  - **Requests for features** are first discussed on our [forum](https://forum.codidact.org/) to create consensus around their specification.
-Once consensus is built, an issue will be created here containing the details of the feature to be built.
+Once consensus is built, a card will be added to our [MVP GitHub project](https://github.com/codidact/core/projects/1) as a To Do item.
-   These issues are tagged `type: feature request`.

 Once you've picked what you're going to work on, please **leave a comment** on the issue to indicate you're planning to work on it; this helps us reduce wasted effort.
+If there's not already an issue for the feature you want to work on, please create one.
 If you need time to work on an issue, that's absolutely fine, but please **keep us updated** with comments on the issue - if we don't hear from you for a few weeks, we may assume you've given up working on that issue and give it to someone else.